 Wilpattu National Park

 Wildlife spotting in Sri Lanka is a must during your trip and fortunately can be done in an immense number of places on the island.
 In fact, in Sri Lanka you will find no less than 22 national parks of which Yala and Udawalawe National Park are the most famous.
 However, during our search for a nice safari in Sri Lanka, we read varying stories about Yala and Udawalawe.
-It would be very crowded and some people would also have their questions about animal welfare.
-Therefore, we decided to skip these 2 parks and end our trip in Sri Lanka with a safari in Wilpattu.
+It would be very crowded and some people would also have their questions about animal welfare. ie, we decided to skip these 2 parks and end our trip in Sri Lanka with a safari in Wilpattu.

 Wilpattu National Park one of the most beautiful national parks in Sri Lanka